cesko-digital/jehlomat/README.md

 ### Receive Error 500 on a server request and/or Relation "users" does not exist.

-Makr sure you did point 5 in "Run" block.
+Make sure you did point 5 in "Run" block.

 # Swagger UI